THE LILLS SANTA FE NEW MEXICO TRAVEL VIDEO

 By letting go, being proactive, accomplishing our design tasks and enjoying our days with almost nothing, we woke up one morning to a paycheck and a surprise.
 We were invited to stay on top of a healing crystal quartz mountain that sits next to a national forest.
 We drove up and up and up, parked our VW bus and walked into the beautiful casita.

-We enjoyed stretching, breathing and relaxing at a building on the property called The Sanctuary.
+We enjoyed stretching, breathing, relaxing and sleeping over at a building on the property called The Sanctuary.
 We were visited by a bear and a coyote that night.
-Neither were bothered by our presence.
+Neither of them were bothered by our presence.
 They were more interested in the trash that a previous guest had been put in the wrong bin.
 In any case, it was very cool to see them up close and even our dog, Sunday, got to watch them from the window.

 We coined the property “crystal mountain” and enjoyed a few more nights in the guesthouse at the very top.
 We enjoyed a relaxing hot tub experience and continued to be in awe by the views.
 The whole experience was healing and we made some very cool new friends who inspired us with their big hearts.
 They even had us over to their home on the property for a wonderful dinner and evening.